z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 [zACB description](zVSAM_V2_Design_Addenda.md#zacb-description) or the ACB2 macro in the mac folder.

 Likewise, the structure and layout of the CBMR that zVSAM uses to transfer the GENCB request to the CBMR handler are not part of the interface and are therefore not shown in this chapter.
 For details please see the [CBMR description](zVSAM_V2_Design_Addenda.md#cbmr-description) or the CBMR macro in the mac folder.

 > [!NOTE]
 > Direct access to subfields in the ACB or CBMR is strongly discouraged.
-Use SHOWCB ACB=, TESTCB ACB= and/or
+Use GENCB BLK=ACB, SHOWCB ACB=,
-> MODCB ACB= to inspect, test, and/or modify the ACB's content.
+> TESTCB ACB= and/or MODCB ACB= to generate, inspect, test, and/or modify the ACB's content.

 All keywords on the GENCB ACB macro are optional.
 Except BLK= which is required.